jspaaks/symbol-visibility/README.md

    multiply(2, 3) = 6
 ```

-`src/operations/operations.c` defines a local function, `some_local_function`.
+`src/operations/operations.c` defines the local function `some_local_function`.
 Let's see if it's present in the ABI:

 ```
-$ $ objdump -t ./dist/lib/liboperations.so
+$ objdump -t ./dist/lib/liboperations.so

 ./dist/lib/liboperations.so:     file format elf64-x86-64